wookey-project/libhmac/doc/index.rst

 Overview
 --------

-The LibHMAC project aim to implement a HMAC (Hash-based Message Authentication Code) userspace library.
+The libhmac project aim to implement a HMAC (Hash-based Message Authentication Code) userspace library.

-This library supports the PBKDF2 key derivation function.
+This library also supports the PBKDF2 key derivation function.

+This library is full software and does not make use of underlying hardware acceleration.
+Future work include adding such acceleration modes.

+This library uses the external libecc library (https://github.com/ANSSI-FR/libecc) as a building block that provides all the hash functions software implementations.

 Principles
 """"""""""